Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M569.1 P121.0 T3
 ```

+## Bed Mesh

+The INDX tool head allows us to mesh with either the loadcell or the SZP probe.
+The loadcell will take longer to mesh the entire bed, however it is measuring the actual surface, and not the metal that is potential below the surface on for example coated beds).
+Also if there are gantry twists or other mechanical issues with the machine.
+The load cell will produce a more accurate mesh because the SZP coil is displayed from the nozzle tip and so will move differently relative to the nozzle tip with those mechanical issues.
+On the other hand the SZP mesh is much quicker to perform at a high probe density.

+The recommendation is to mesh with first the load cell and then the SZP and compare those meshes.
+Then a decision can be made to use the SZP mesh if it is close enough, correct mechanical twists if possible, or stick with the loadcell mesh.

+### Using G29 with the INDX example mesh.g

+   `G29`        -> SZP scanning probe (default)
+   `G29 K1`     -> SZP scanning probe
+   `G29 K0`     -> INDX load cell, i.e. the nozzle touches the bed at each point

+Each probe needs its own grid, so the grid is set here rather than in config.g: M557 defines
+one grid at a time, and the SZP normally uses a finer pitch than the load cell because it does
+not have to touch the bed so its quicker.
+The M557 in config.g is only the power-up default.

+The grid can be overridden per run, so a print start script can mesh just the area it needs:, e.g `G29 K0 X{-50,50} Y{-40,40} I20`
+   `X{min,max}`  grid limits in X       (array of 2; defaults below if omitted)
+   `Y{min,max}`  grid limits in Y       (array of 2; defaults below if omitted)
+   `I<spacing>`  point spacing in mm, applied to both axes (defaults below if omitted)
+   `J<spacing>`  optional Y spacing; when given, I sets the X spacing only
+   `F"name.csv"` optional extra copy of the height map, for keeping a series of runs apart.

+X and Y take two values and must be written as arrays, e.g. `X{-50,50}`.
+I and J take a single value each: `I{30,20}` is NOT accepted, use `I30 J20`.

+The firmware moves the head so the PROBE is over each grid point, using the G31 X/Y offsets, so the grids below are in probe coordinates and each one must be reachable by that probe.
+The SZP sits behind the nozzle, so its grid can extend further back and less far forward.

+Height maps written, so the last run of each probe is always available for comparison:
+   `heightmap.csv`            the run that just finished - this is the active map
+   `heightmap_loadcell.csv`   the last load cell run
+   `heightmap_SZP.csv`        the last SZP run

+For both probes the X and Y must be homed and a tool must be loaded: the SZP establishes the Z datum with the load cell, which needs the nozzle.

 # INDX Macros

 These macros are a work in progress.
 This section describes the macros as a whole, see individual function parts of the documentation for how to use them.